Biblical Counseling Is Discipleship

 1. The Wonderful Counselor As Our Model for Discipleship

-The foundation of all Christian discipleship is Jesus Himself, to conform to his image.
-Isaiah 9:6 tells us:
+The foundation of all Christian discipleship is Jesus Himself, to conform to his image, and Isaiah 9:6 tells us:

 “His name shall be called Wonderful Counselor…”

-To disciple someone, therefore, is to counsel them in the way of Christ.
+To disciple someone, therefore, is to counsel them in the wonderful ways of Christ.

-Biblical counseling is the practical outworking of Christ-centered discipleship, where truth is spoken in love and the soul is shepherded with Christlikeness.
+Biblical counseling is simply the practical outworking of Christ-ward discipleship, where truth is spoken in love and the soul is shepherded by godly wisdom and care.

-Discipleship, viewed through this lens, must be less of a classroom with a curriculum, or a quickly produced multiplication/leadership model; but more so a slow, patient, lifelong process of applying God’s counsel to our lives.
+Discipleship, viewed through this lens, must be less of a classroom with a curriculum, or a quickly produced multiplication/leadership model; but more so a slow, patient, lifelong process of applying God’s counsel to all of life.

 2. Counseling Is Not “Extra”